 How to get search query ideas for search themes?

-There are a few ways where you can get ideas or actual search terms for search themes:
+There are a few ways you can get ideas or actual search terms for search themes:

-• Use Google keyword planner by entering the focus (main) keyword and find keywords relevant to the main one.
+- Use Google keyword planner by entering the focus (main) keyword and finding keywords relevant to the main one.

 So, when you add these terms to search themes, you are not providing keywords to target.
 Instead, you’re giving Google’s algorithm an idea to analyze and figure out what your ideal customers might be looking for.

-You’re basically guiding the AI to target potential customers across Google Display Network, which includes Search, Display, YouTube, Discover, Shopping, Gmail, and Maps.
+You’re basically guiding the AI to target potential customers across all Google surfaces PMax serves ads across such as Search, Display, YouTube, Discover, Shopping, Gmail, and Maps.

 Upgrading Custom Segments To PMax Search Themes